 Prerequisites and Entrance Requirements

-The applicant must be accepted as a graduate student by the music school and must have a master's degree from an accredited institution.
+The applicant must be accepted as a graduate student by the Departments of Music and must have a master's degree from an accredited institution.
 The applicant must also submit to the advisory committee

 - a repertoire list;